flameshot-org/flameshot/README.md

 ## Installation

-Flameshot can be installed on Linux and Microsoft Windows currently.
+Flameshot can be installed on Linux, Microsoft Windows, and macOS currently.

-There is no macOS port of Flameshot currently that can be easily installed.
-But you can build Flameshot yourself and use it.
-Please participate in the development of Flameshot and help us make a macOS version.

 ### Prebuilt packages